Your Friendly Neighborhood Spider-Man: Main

 The CEO of Oscorp, Harry's father, and Peter's mentor.
 Trammell noted that Norman is not a hero like Tony Stark—Peter's mentor in the MCU's main timeline—and his methods "may not turn out in everyone's best interest".
+The series explores Norman's "evolution" into his Green Goblin supervillain persona from the comics over multiple seasons.